ibm-cloud-docs/blockchain-sw-213/howto/console-fixpack.md

 ## Step one: Update the {{site.data.keyword.blockchainfull_notm}} operator
 {: #install-fixpack-operator}

-You can start applying the Fix Pack to your network by updating your {{site.data.keyword.blockchainfull_notm}} operator.
+You can start applying the Fix Pack to your network by updating the {{site.data.keyword.blockchainfull_notm}} operator.
 Log in to your cluster by using the kubectl CLI.
-Run `kubectl get namespace` to get the name of the namespace that you used to deploy your network.
+You can use the `kubectl get namespace` to find the name of the namespace that you used to deploy your network.
 You will need to reference this namespace in future commands.

 Run the following command to download the operator deployment spec to your local file system.
-Replace `<namespace>` with the name of our namespace:
+Replace `<namespace>` with the name of your namespace:
 ```
 kubectl get deployment ibp-operator -n <namespace> -o yaml > operator.yaml
 ```